rituraj-sys/rituraj-sys/README.md

 ## 💼 Work Experience

+### **Solytics Partners**
+- Worked as a Data Science Consultant on AI/ML projects with a focus on scalable solutions.
+- Contributed to the development and optimization of data pipelines, model evaluation workflows, and analytical tools.
+---

+---
 ### **Skygoal Innova Technologies Pvt Ltd**
 - Developed WhatsApp chatbots using **Meta API** and integrated them with payment gateways.
 - Designed dynamic workflows for NGO donation processes and customer engagement.